s3ql/s3ql/rst/backends.rst

 When using legacy authentication, the backend login and password correspond to the OpenStack username and API Access Key.
-When using keystore authentication, the backend password is your regular OpenStack password and the backend login combines you OpenStack username and tenant name in the form `<tenant>:<user>`.
+When using Keystone authentication, the backend password is your regular OpenStack password and the backend login combines you OpenStack username and tenant name in the form `<tenant>:<user>`.
 If no tenant is required, the OpenStack username alone may be used as backend